-The Governing Body is very aware of the importance of fire safety.
-For this reason, the Fire Safety Policy has been formulated to be compliant with legal obligations to students, staff and visitors under the 'Regulatory Reform (Fire Safety) Order 2005'.
-These include the provision of a safe place of work where fire safety risks are minimised, and are subject to annual, independent verification.

-- 1.1 Radnor House Sevenoaks has established a Fire Safety Policy and Procedures, which are designed to protect pupils, staff and visitors and school assets.
-The effectiveness of these polices depends not only on physical precautions designed to prevent the occurrence and spread of fire, but also on the co-operation of every member of staff, pupil and visitor. - 1.2 Compliance with fire safety policies and procedures is a legal requirement.
+- 1.1 The Board of Directors is very aware of the importance of fire safety.
+For this reason, the Fire Safety Policy has been formulated to be compliant with legal obligations to students, staff, and visitors under the 'Regulatory Reform (Fire Safety) Order 2005'.
+These include the provision of a safe place of work where fire safety risks are minimised and are subject to annual, independent verification. - 1.2 Radnor House Sevenoaks (the School) has established a Fire Safety Policy and Procedures, which are designed to protect pupils, staff, visitors and School assets.
+The effectiveness of these policies depends not only on physical precautions designed to prevent the occurrence and spread of fire, but also on the cooperation of every member of staff, pupil, and visitor. - 1.3 Compliance with fire safety policies and procedures is a legal requirement.
 All staff will have duties and responsibilities in respect of fire safety.
-Ultimate responsibility for this policy rests with employer.
-The school Board of Directors will look to the Head to ensure that the Fire Safety Policy and the Fire Safety Procedures are effectively applied and brought to the attention of their staff and are observed by them at all times.
-As with all matters relating to health and safety, the Leadership Team (LT) and Heads of Faculty have devolved responsibility for the application of this Fire Safety Policy. - 1.3 The main objectives of our school Fire Safety Policy are: - to safeguard persons who may be affected by fire at any of the school premises; - to safeguard the physical assets of the school, its staff, pupils and visitors; - · to reduce the incidence of fires; - to minimise the potential for fire to disrupt the work of the school; - to minimise the incidence of unwanted fire alarm signals and false alarms and - to protect the environment. - 1.4 The Board of Directors has undertaken a fire risk assessment in accordance with the Fire Precautions Workplace Regulations 1997 (amended 1999).
-The Estates Manager ensures compliance and this is viewed as a minimum standard to be achieved.
-The Head ensures, on behalf of the Board of Directors, any further modifications required as a result of changes in legislation or established best practice are approved by the local fire authority.
-In accordance with legislation, there is an annual Health and Safety Fire Risk Assessment carried out by Charter Health and Safety Solutions, an external contractor.
-Additionally there is external fire safety training. - 1.5 In compliance with both regulations and best practice, the Board of Directors have ensured that: - all fire call points are identified and weekly call point tests (different call point every week) undertaken and recorded; - adequate and suitable fire extinguishing appliances are provided and maintained; - suitable means of fire detection and signaling of the presence of fire is provided and maintained; - adequate means of escape are provided and maintained; - suitable signs designating firefighting equipment and means of escape are provided and maintained; - a fire logbook is provided and maintained; - fire training is provided to employees; - evacuation drills are undertaken at all the school's premises termly and the results recorded; - suitable fire procedures are published in respect of: - I. action to be taken on discovering a fire. - II. action to be taken on hearing the alarm. - III. responsibility of key personnel in the event of a fire.
+Ultimate responsibility for this policy rests with the employer.
+The School Board of Directors will look to the Head to ensure that the Fire Safety Policy and the Fire Safety Procedures are effectively applied and brought to the attention of their staff and are observed by them at all times.
+As with all matters relating to health and safety, the Leadership Team (LT) and Heads of Faculty have devolved responsibility for the application of this Fire Safety Policy. - 1.4 The main objectives of our School Fire Safety Policy are: - to safeguard persons who may be affected by fire at any of the School premises. - to safeguard the physical assets of the School, its staff, pupils, and visitors. - to reduce the incidence of fires. - to minimise the potential for fire to disrupt the work of the School. - to minimise the incidence of unwanted fire alarm signals and false alarms and - to protect the environment. - 1.5 The Board of Directors has undertaken a fire risk assessment in accordance with the Fire Precautions (Workplace) Regulations 1997 (amended 1999).
+The Estates Manager ensures compliance, and this is viewed as a minimum standard to be achieved.
+The Head ensures, on behalf of the Board of Directors, that any further modifications required as a result of changes in legislation or established best practices are approved by the local fire authority.
+In accordance with legislation, there is an annual Health and Safety Fire Risk Assessment conducted by Charter Health and Safety Solutions, an external contractor.
+Additionally, there is external fire safety training. - 1.6 In compliance with both regulations and best practice, the Board of Directors have ensured that: - all fire call points are identified and weekly call point tests (different call points every week) are undertaken and recorded. - adequate and suitable fire extinguishing appliances are provided and maintained. - suitable means of fire detection and signalling of the presence of fire is provided and maintained. - adequate means of escape are provided and maintained. - suitable signs designating firefighting equipment and means of escape are provided and maintained. - a fire logbook is provided and maintained. - fire training is provided to employees. - evacuation drills are undertaken at all the School's premises termly and the results are recorded. - suitable fire procedures are published in respect of: - o action to be taken on discovering a fire. - o action to be taken on hearing the alarm. - o responsibility of key personnel in the event of a fire.